Why is jury service important?

 How am I compensated?

-You will be paid $12.50 per half day and $25.00 per full day for the first day you report for jury duty, plus $.10 per mile.
-Subsequent days are paid at $20.00 per half day and $40.00 per full day.
+For the first day of service, you will be paid $12.50 for a half day and $25.00 for a full day.
+For additional days, you will be paid $20.00 for a half day and $40.00 for a full day.
+You will also be paid round trip mileage of $.10 per mile, computed from your zip code.
 This amount is set by the state legislature and is considered reimbursement for your travel and other expenses.

 Will I receive proof of my jury service for my employer?